 Indiana Drugged Driving Laws

-Unfortunately, the penalties for a DUI involving drugs are more severe than those assigned to alcoholic DUIs.
+Unfortunately, the penalties for a DUI involving drugs in Indiana are more severe than those assigned to alcoholic DUIs.
 This is especially tragic for medical and recreational weed users.
 Marijuana may remain in a person’s bloodstream for nearly a month.
 Even though this drug has no mind-altering effects after a few hours, a person who smoked marijuana days or weeks in the past can be arrested if a test reveals traces of THC in their blood.

 For a DUI involving drugs, the penalties are split into two categories.
 The first involves an administrative license suspension by the BMV.
 The other includes the various criminal consequences if you’re convicted.